SAP-samples/manage-apis-codejam/README.md

 ## API Management Scenario

 Let's imagine we work for a company, ITeLO.
-TBD
+ITeLO is a large enterprise with offices in 50 different countries.
+They currently use SAP S/4HANA Cloud as their main ERP and SAP SuccessFactors to manage their employees.
+Also, within their organization they have multiple development teams and they want to standarise how developers discover/consume/manage the APIs exposed by the variety of systems that they have in-house.
+Also, how they want to simplify how their SAP data is available for others to consume.

 ## Prerequisites